جامعة النجاح الوطنية

 • 11000103

-This course addresses the theoretical and practical considerations of critical thinking and research.
-It studies the process of developing, supporting and evaluating beliefs and arguments through effective inductive and deductive reasoning and cognitive skills.
-The course also applies the reasoning process to conduct and evaluate scientific research.
-The Students are expected to present relevant research topics for the course, in oral and written forms, to gain practical experience both conducting research as well as defending their own arguments and opinions.
+This course addresses the theoretical and practical considerations of critical thinking and research. it studies the process of developing,supporting and evaluating beliefs and arguments through effective inductive and deductive reasoning and cognitive skills. the course also applies the reasoning process to conduct and evaluate scientific research. the students are expected to present relevant research topics for the course, in oral and written forms, to gain practical experience both conducting research as well as defending their own arguments and opinions.

 3